AarvinAmbetkar59/Flow5/README.md

 1. Open terminal in main folder

-2. Run the Flask App
+2. Run the Flask App (for the AI ChatBot) python app.py
-   python app.py

 4. Start the local server